trackmania-rl/tmrl/readme/tuto_library.md

 `obs_preprocessor` can be used to modify observations before they are fed to the model.
 Some examples of such preprocessors are available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/custom/custom_preprocessors.py).

-`crc_debug` is a hack we use for debugging our pipelines, it is not really supported and you can ignore it.
+`standalone` can be set to `True` for deployment, in which case the `RolloutWorker` will not attempt to connect to the `Server`.

-Finally, `standalone` can be set to `True` for deployment, in which case the `RolloutWorker` will not attempt to connect to the `Server`.
+Finally, `crc_debug` is a hack we use for debugging our pipelines, it is not really supported and you can ignore it

 ### Instantiate and run:

-Now let us instantiate a `RolloutWorker`:
+Now we can instantiate a `RolloutWorker`:

 ```python
 from tmrl import RolloutWorker